Last updated on January 14th, 2025 at 01:32 am

 Editor’s Note: Please remember: only you, and your vet, can decide what is safe for your dog.

 The original dog cookie recipe here included 1 teaspoon of garlic powder.
-I, personally, have never found this to be an issue with my dogs, but there is increasing debate about whether garlic is toxic for dogs, so I have decided to remove it from the recipe ingredients and the label.
+Personally, I’ve never found this an issue for my dogs, but there is increasing debate about whether garlic is toxic for dogs.
+Please see Can Dogs Eat Garlic from the American Kennel Club for more on this topic.

-Some people give garlic to dogs for many beneficial effects including as a flea deterrent.
-However, there are studies that indicate garlic is toxic for dogs, particularly in large amounts.
 As always, it is up to you (and your vet) to decide what is best for your animals.

 Lisa says